augustawind/restcli/README.md

 - `inspect`: Inspect a Group, Request, or Request Attribute.
 - `env`: Print the currently loaded Environment.
 - `reload`: Reload the initial Groups file and Environment file from disk.
-- `save`: Save the current Environment to disk.
+- `save_env`: Save the current Environment to disk.

 You may run `help COMMAND` on any command for more information about arguments and usage of the given command.